-- Chairs, dining table and other furniture
+- Chairs, dining table, and other furniture

-- Outdoor and camping clothes
+- Outdoor clothes

-14. Allow plenty of time
+17. Allow plenty of time

 - Packing and loading your car - 1 to 2 hours.

-- Setting up camp – 1 to 2 hours.
+- Setting up - 1 to 2 hours.

-Likewise, on departure day, packing up camp can take as long, if not longer, than the set up.
-A 10am checkout time might seem generous, but not when you need to shower, eat your breakfast, pack up all of your gear and then pack and load your car.
+Likewise, on departure day, packing up can take as long, if not longer, than the set up.
+A 10 am checkout time might seem generous, but not when you need to shower, eat your breakfast, pack up all of your gear and then pack and load your car.

-15. Plan your camp meals
+18. Plan your meals

 - Consider whether you want to be cooking over a fire.
 If you are experienced, then enjoy!
 But if not, consider skipping campfire cooking in those early days.

-16. Plan your campsite configuration
+19. Plan your campsite configuration